Magnetic field spreading from stellar and galactic dynamos into the exterior: Results

 Note that for the dipolar and quadrupolar solutions, the roles of $A_\phi$ and $B_\phi$ are interchanged; see \Fig{pradial_comp}.
-In particular, the $r^{-2}$ behavior for $\meanA_\phi$ of the dipole is now seen for the $\meanB_\phi$ field of the quadrupole, and the $r^{-3}$ behavior for $\meanB_\phi$ of the dipole is now seen for the $\meanA_\phi$ field of the quadrupole.
-Thus, although the poloidal component for a quadrupolar configuration still decays like $r^{-4}$, the toroidal component $\meanB_\phi$ for this quadrupolar configuration decays like $\meanA_\phi$ for the dipolar configuration, i.e., like $r^{-2}$.
+In particular, the $r^{-2}$ behavior for the $\meanA_\phi$ of the dipole is now seen for the $\meanB_\phi$ field of the quadrupole, while the $r^{-3}$ behavior for the $\meanB_\phi$ of the dipole is now seen for the $\meanA_\phi$ field of the quadrupole.
+Thus, although the poloidal component of a quadrupolar configuration still decays as $r^{-4}$, its toroidal component $\meanB_\phi$ decays as $\meanA_\phi$ for the dipolar configuration, i.e., as $r^{-2}$.

 In the following, we discuss the individual components of the magnetic field in more detail.
 The two components of the poloidal field are given by $B_r=\DDt A_\phi$ and $B_\theta=-\DDr A_\phi$, where $\DDt=r^{-1}\sin^{-1}\!\theta\,\partial_\theta(\sin\theta\,\cdot)$, and $\DDr=r^{-1}\partial_r(r\,\cdot)$ are differential operators.